What happens AFTER you hire a personal trainer?

 The process of hiring a personal trainer is relatively straightforward.
 There are simple steps you should take to make sure the person you want to use is certified, insured and that his or her references check out.
 It's what happens afterward that's a mystery to many people.
 This is what you can (and should) expect.

-The first thing a trainer should do, before they take any money, is to conduct an interview with you.
+The first thing a trainer should do, before they take any money, is to interview you.
 Most trainers provide this first step free.
 They'll be asking you questions about your goals and experiences.
 A woman who's 30 years old and trying to prepare for a fitness competition will have dramatically different needs from a man in his 60's who wants to lose some fat and be more active.

 The next step is personal.
 This is when you're asked to fill out a Medical Questionnaire.
 Because some information on that form is sensitive, it might be a good idea to ask how it will be stored and maintained.
-While no system is fool proof, at the very least you'll want your trainer to treat the forms and information on them as confidential, hopefully stored in a locking file cabinet.
-The best case scenario is if the trainer protects your information following the guidelines of HIPPA (Health Insurance Portability and Accountability Act).
+While no system is foolproof, at the very least, you'll want your trainer to treat the forms and information on them as confidential, hopefully stored in a locking file cabinet.
+The best-case scenario is if the trainer protects your information following the guidelines of HIPPA (Health Insurance Portability and Accountability Act).
 Those are the same guidelines doctors are required to follow when protecting their patients' privacy.

-Filling out the Medical Questionnaire truthfully, to the best of your ability is crucial for two reasons.
+Filling out the Medical Questionnaire truthfully, to the best of your ability, is crucial for two reasons.

 1. The Medical Questionnaire will give the trainer information about potentially serious conditions you may have that would require a change in training programs.
 A personal trainer is not a doctor, so if concerns are raised, you'll be referred back to your doctor for a release before any workouts begin.

 2. If your trainer doesn't have you fill out a Medical Questionnaire, run away as fast as you can.
-Without that information there's no way a trainer can be reasonably certain they won't harm you.
+Without that information, there's no way a trainer can be reasonably certain they won't harm you.

 You're then usually asked to sign some form of Informed Consent or Waiver.
 This should clearly spell out the risks of personal training, your right to stop or quit at any point and any cancellation policies.
 Many trainers post copies of these forms online.
-Download and read them before you first meeting, in case you have any questions.
+Download and read them before your first meeting, in case you have any questions.